Nazanin Zaghari-Ratcliffe: What is Iran jail case about?

 Since her arrest on 3 April 2016, the British-Iranian charity worker has been sentenced to five years in prison - for allegedly plotting against the Iranian government.

 She maintains her innocence, saying she was on holiday in Iran visiting family.

 In January her husband Richard Ratcliffe said she had begun a hunger strike in protest against being denied specialist medical care.

 Mrs Zaghari-Ratcliffe, 40, has dual British and Iranian citizenship, and before her arrest lived in London with accountant husband Richard Ratcliffe.

 She worked as a project manager for the charity Thomson Reuters Foundation and was previously employed by BBC Media Action, an international development charity.

-She says she took her daughter Gabriella, three, to Iran in March 2016 to celebrate the country's new year and visit her parents.
+She says she took her daughter Gabriella, now four, to Iran in March 2016 to celebrate the country's new year and visit her parents.

 What is she accused of?